9 Best Sugar-Free Syrups Of 2026

 Biggest Drawback: DaVinci has been making sugar-free syrups for years and, if you’ve been enjoying the caramel flavor for a while, you may have noticed that the recipe has changed in recent years.
 Some people prefer it, some are disappointed, many don’t even notice the difference!

-While we love the iconic flavor of the Starbucks sugar-free vanilla syrup, Jordan’s vanilla skinny syrup is our favorite vanilla for all other uses.
+While there are plenty of sugar-free vanilla syrups out there, Jordan’s vanilla skinny syrup is our favorite vanilla for all other uses.

 This syrup tastes brilliant in cocktails, yogurt and oats, baked goods, and even smoothies.
 The vanilla is obvious and doesn’t hide behind overwhelming sweetness.